Ministries are listed in alphabetical order as you scroll down this page.

 “Adopt" a family by taking an ornament off the tree in the Chapel or Church

 Bring gifts to McArthur Hall by the designated date

 Donate gift wrapping supplies: boxes, wrapping paper, tape, etc.

-The Trailblazers is the ministry behind St. Steve's wonderful nature trail and labyrinth.
+The Trailblazers is the ministry behind St. Steve's nature trail and labyrinth.

-The Labyrinth is an archetype, a divine imprint, found in all religious traditions in various forms around the world.
-It was created and maintained by the Trailblazers ministry, led by Phil Edgington, firstname.lastname@example.org.
+THE LABYRINTH is an archetype, a divine imprint, found in all religious traditions in various forms around the world.
+It was created and maintained by the Trailblazers ministry, led by Kirk Sedberry.
 It is open the public from dawn to dusk year round.
 By walking our replica of the Chartres Labyrinth, laid in the floor of Chartres Cathedral around 1220, you are rediscovering a long forgotten mystical tradition that is insisting to be reborn.

 Guidelines for the walk: Clear your mind and become aware of your breath.
 Allow yourself to find the pace your body wants to go.
 The path winds throughout and becomes a mirror for where we are in our lives; it touches our sorrows and releases our joys.
 Walk it with an open mind and an open heart.
 You may “pass” people or let others step around you, whichever is easiest, at the turns.
 The path is two-way; those going in will meet those coming out.
 Do what feels natural when this happens.

 You may think of walking the labyrinth in three stages:

 Purgation: a releasing, a letting go of the details of your life.
 This is an act of shedding thoughts and emotions.
 It quiets and empties the mind as you walk into the labyrinth.